Kombu (film)

 Kombu (lit.
 'Horn') is a 2020 Indian Tamil-language horror comedy film, written and directed by E Ibrahim.
-The film features Lollu Sabha Jeeva, Disha Pandey, Pandiarajan, Ganja Karuppu, Swaminathan, Gayathri, Ambani Shankar, and Nellai Shiva.
+The film features Lollu Sabha Jeeva, Disha Pandey, Puvisha Manoharan, Pandiarajan, Ganja Karuppu, Swaminathan, Gayathri, Ambani Shankar, and Nellai Shiva.
 It was released on 11 December 2020.

 Plot

 A student, who discovers that people are using cow horns to tackle ghosts and spirits in a village, which is when she decides to visit the area along with her colleagues.
 During their stay, they encounter supernatural events that relate to horns.
 What occurs next forms the crux of the story.